sentenial/developer-docs/README.md

 ```
 git push origin master
 ```
-11) Switch back to your feature branch
+11) Switch back to your feature/edit branch
 ```
-git checkout my-feature
+git checkout my-edit
 ```
 12) Rebase off local master, this brings into the branch any updates on the master branch we may of missed. (sometimes there will be no changes that's fine too)
 ```